UCB-Econ-148/sp24/proj3.md

 ### Checkpoint (due Friday, April 12, 2024)

 This will be a separate gradescope assignment that will be due earlier.
 There is no need to submit any code, a write-up of your progress so far (preferably in LaTeX) will suffice.
+Everything must be submitted as a pdf, although it's fine if this pdf is not written in LaTeX (but the final submission must be written in LaTeX).
 You must include:
 - Group composition (names and assigned responsibilities).
 - Chosen paper.
 - Screenshots of the project code organization (including any relevant data/notebook/code).